Skip to content Skip to footer navigation

 Need to know

-- The EOFY sales usually happen at the end of June, but some deals will start appearing as soon as May
+• The EOFY sales usually happen in June, but some deals will start appearing as soon as May

-- Major retailers and brands can have big discounts on products lasting weeks in the lead up to the end of the financial year
+• Major retailers and brands offer big discounts on products lasting weeks in the lead-up to the EOFY

-- The sales may have bargains, but good deals are still available at other times of year and there may be extra scams during EOFY season
+• You may find some bargains, but good deals are still available at other times and the EOFY season also comes with extra scam risk

 At CHOICE, we're the last people to endorse frenzied sale shopping, but it's true that the end of the financial year (EOFY) can be a good opportunity to grab a bargain.